-The solicitation of proxies will be primarily by mail, but proxies may be solicited personally, by telephone, e-mail, internet, facsimile or other means of communication by regular officers, employees and agents of the Company.
-We have arranged for Intermediaries (as defined herein) to forward the meeting materials to beneficial owners of common shares in the capital of the Company ("Common Shares") held as of record by those Intermediaries (as defined below) and we may reimburse the Intermediaries for their reasonable fees and disbursements in that regard.
+The solicitation of proxies will be primarily by mail pursuant to Notice-and-Access (as defined below), but proxies may be solicited personally, by telephone, e-mail, internet, facsimile or other means of communication by regular officers, employees and agents of the Company.
+We have arranged for Intermediaries (as defined herein) to forward the Meeting Materials to beneficial owners of common shares in the capital of the Company ("Common Shares") held as of record by those Intermediaries (as defined below) who previously elected to receive paper copies of such materials.
+We may reimburse the Intermediaries for their reasonable fees and disbursements in that regard.